-The main purpose of the EDS was, and remains, to help local NHS organisations (or those who deliver NHS services), in discussion with local partners including local people, review and improve their performance for people with characteristics protected by the Equality Act 2010.
+The main purpose of the EDS was, and remains, to help local NHS organisations (or those who deliver NHS services), in discussion with local partners, review and improve their performance for individuals with characteristics protected by the Equality Act 2010.
 By using the EDS effectively, organisations can also deliver on the Public Sector Equality Duty (PSED).

 EDS is a generic tool designed for both NHS commissioners and NHS providers.

-EDS is mandatory across all VHG NHS services and is advisable across all other services.
+It is mandatory across VHG NHS services and advised throughout VHG private services.

-We completed EDS within 3 of our NHS services, as well as internally amongst staff and VSM (very senior management) level.
-This document represents the summary for our organisation based on these aforementioned stakeholder groups, and should be considered as a snapshot of Vita Health Group's EDS scoring.
+We completed EDS organisationally wide through an audit of several NHS services offered to patients, as well as internally amongst staff and VSM (very senior management) level.
+This document represents the summary for our organisation based on these stakeholder groups and should be considered as a snapshot of Vita Health Group's EDS scoring overall.